 "Found my coat and grabbed my hat

-Familiar, yet eerily clad in white, our flotilla of performing objects glided on a cushion of ethereal lights, above a march of dark umbrellas.
-As chimes rung out, the umbrellas lowered one by one, revealing the awe-struck masquerade of Butoh-inspired children's faces looking skyward at the undimmed wonder of ordinary life, inviting one and all to reawaken to the world around us.
+Familiar, yet eerily clad in white, our flotilla of performing objects glided past above a march of two dozen veiled umbrellas.
+As chimes rung out, the umbrellas lowered slowly, revealing the awe-struck masquerade of Butoh-inspired children's faces looking skyward at the undimmed wonder of ordinary life, inviting one and all to reawaken to the world around us.